MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp-deployment-single-region.md

 > [!TIP]
 > When deploying a Virtual Machine, it's recommended to use SSH keys rather than password to protect the access.
 [Learn more](https://docs.microsoft.com/azure/virtual-machines/linux/create-ssh-keys-detailed).

-Regardless of what method it's used to deploy the Virtual Machine on a Managed Disk, if you look within the resource group in the Azure Portal it should look like it's shown below.
+Regardless of what method it's used to deploy the Virtual Machine on a Managed Disk, if you look within the resource group in the Azure Portal it should look like it's shown in the image below.
 The exposed resources created would be the Virtual Machine itself, a couple of disks (the one from the Operating System and another for the data), a public IP address, a Network Security Group, a Network Interface Controller (NIC) and finally a Virtual Network.

 <center>